Mr. Mario Vigil, Principal

 PLEASE NOTE: ACCESS FROM NM STATE ROAD 502 IS NOT PERMITTED AFTER 7:00 AM.

 At SGA, our focus is to provide everyone in our school community a safe and productive learning environment where continued academic and social growth is fostered and achieved.
 Our committed staff works hard at making sure your child can reach his or her full academic and social potential.
 Teachers have spent full weeks this summer participating in professional development opportunities and planning collaboratively to ensure successful academic outcomes.
 Similarly, our custodial and maintenance staff has taken great pride in making sure our school building and grounds are clean and tidy, ready to welcome our SGA community.
-We welcome two new faces to SGA; counselor Jessica Duran and teacher Katherine Schweizer.
-They excitedly joined our team earlier this summer.

 An important part of the work that we do involves the key relationship with our students’ families and community.
 We value you tremendously and we realize that you are instrumental to your child’s success.
 Please continue to be involved in your child’s education.
 If you ever have any questions or concerns, contact us at (505) 819-2300 or contact me directly at firstname.lastname@example.org.
 We also encourage you to visit our website at pvs.k12.nm.us for the latest news and information that will assist you throughout the school year.